jimlind/TiVampyre/README.md

 ###Installation

+TiVampyre utilizes my own [tivo-php](https://github.com/jimlind/tivo-php) library so you'll want to follow the link and make sure you've fulfilled the prerequisites.

 ####Server Configurations.

 I run Ubuntu 14.04 LTS so if you want something else you are on your own.

 HHVM is the fastest most compatible PHP runtime so install it following the [directions](https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-on-Ubuntu-14.04).
 In my dev environment I just use the version of HHVM from PuPHPet and I'm not too particular because they are close enough for my uses.

 ```sh